vaioic/QuPath_Workshop2025/Tutorials/Create_QuPath_project.md

     **Option 1**: Opening QuPath through OnDemand
     [Link to video walk through](https://vanandelinstitute.sharepoint.com/:v:/s/optical/EfpUD6Mp1U1LpWS3P44X38wBOOi02MNeVR-qQpkoK-a7Cw?e=cy5SNH&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D)

-    Nativate to VAI's OnDemand site and log in with your VAI account.
+    Navigate to VAI's OnDemand site and log in with your VAI account.
 The OnDemand site link can be found on VAI's SharePoint.

     Using the `hpc desktop`, start a `short` partition for `4 hours` using `16 cores`.
     ![Image of HPC OnDemand System](/Tutorials/Tutorial_Imgs/OnDemand_pic.png)

     ![Image of short partition settings](/Tutorials/Tutorial_Imgs/OnDemand_short_partition_pic.png)

-    Once the session starts, set the `compression to 0 (low)` and the `Image Quality to 9 (high)` and launch the virutal desktop.
+    Once the session starts, set the `compression to 0 (low)` and the `Image Quality to 9 (high)` and launch the virtual desktop.
     ![Image of Virtual Desktop settings](/Tutorials/Tutorial_Imgs/OnDemand_desktop_settings_pic.png)

     Open the terminal